jacksonrodri/vote_abroad/content/rls/mo.md

 * Ballot Request: email, fax, postal mail, or online~
 * Ballot Return: email, fax, postal mail, or online upload\~\~**

 ~*NEW VOTER REGISTRATION DEADLINE!
-If active members of the armed forces, their dependents, and overseas voters missed the October 7th voter registration deadlines, they may vote a ballot for federal and statewide offices and issues by submitting a request by **October 30.**
+If active members of the armed forces, their dependents, and overseas voters missed the October 7th voter registration deadline, they may vote a ballot for federal and statewide offices and issues by submitting a request by **October 30.**

 ~Online voter registration and ballot request system does not require state identification